iterative/dvc.org/static/docs/commands-reference/install.md

 **Checkout** For any given SCM branch or tag, the SCM checks-out the DVC files corresponding to that branch or tag.
 The DVC files in turn refer to data files in the DVC cache by checksum.
-Hence, switching from one SCM branch or tag to another, the SCM retrieves the corresponding DVC files.
+When switching from one SCM branch or tag to another the SCM retrieves the corresponding DVC files.
 By default that leaves the workspace in a state where the DVC files refer to data files other than what is currently in the workspace.
 The user at this point should run `dvc checkout` so that the data files will match the current DVC files.

+The installed Git hook automates running `dvc checkout`.

 **Commit** When committing a change to the SCM repository, that change possibly requires rerunning the pipeline to reproduce the workspace results, which is a reminder to run `dvc repro`.
 Or there might be files not yet in the cache, which is a reminder to run `dvc commit`.

+The installed Git hook automates reminding the user to run either `dvc repro` or `dvc commit`.

 ## Installed SCM hooks